nkavid/gfx-checks/README.md

   --list-checks
 ```

-- [ ] Add as custom command to `ALL` with dependency to GFXTidy?
+- [x] Add as custom command to `ALL` with dependency to GFXTidy?
 Only if installing?

 # Checks

+The tag 'experimental' in some checker names enables ignoring WIP checks when working on other stuff not on implementing checks.

 - [gfx-implementation-in-namespace](#gfx-implementation-in-namespace)
 - [gfx-main-implementation-filename](#gfx-main-implementation-filename)